 - While delicious, breakfast is not cheap: 20 euro for the buffet (hot & cold) or 30 euros if you want to order additional items from the menu (like cooked to order eggs).

 - Design: 9/10

 - Service: 8/10

-- Book a view room, deluxe room or suite to avoid ending up in a standard room as these rooms do not have windows to the outside, but only to the interior lobby.
+- Room tip: book a view room, deluxe room or suite to avoid ending up in a standard room as these rooms do not have windows to the outside, but only to the interior lobby.

 - Read my tips for preparing your trip in time.

 Amsterdam is best visited between April and May (spring) or September through November (autumn), right before or directly after the summertime high tourist season.
 You’ll contend with fewer tourists, you’ll enjoy somewhat mild temperatures (the city’s weather is notoriously finicky), and you’ll also experience Amsterdam as the locals do, at its laid-back best.